 Part 5 – AI Regulation Globally

-This Part 5 of 'Regulation of AI'
+This is Part 5 of 'Regulation of AI'

 • protecting human rights, including ensuring people’s data is used appropriately, their privacy is respected and AI does not discriminate against them